CUBW/DroneMotionCapture/README.md

 <img src="documentation_images/thumbnail_Rasbien_lite.png" width="300" height="200" alt="My Image">

 8. Now we must edit advanced settings, so Pi will automatically connect to a wifi network of our choosing.
 This is needed because we will be directly SSH into Pi.
 Select "Next" then seleect "edit settings".
 OR just click CTR + SHIFT + X on windows and linux.
-(You will want to remember the username and password you set in "Set Username and Password" section)

 <img src="documentation_images/thumbnail_Rasbien_use_options.png" width="300" height="200" alt="My Image">

 9. Fill in all General settings.
-Hostname, Usernane, and Password will define how pi appears on local network and how to log into it.
+Hostname, Usernane, and Password will define how pi appears on local network and how to log into it (You will want to remember the username and password you set in "Set Username and Password" section).
 Configuration of wireless LAN is where you should put your network information (In our case the name and password to our wireless network).

 <img src="documentation_images/thumbnail_Rasbien_advanced_gen.png" width="400" height="525" alt="My Image">